 Ireland’s Atlantis: Fact or Myth

-Hy – Brasil was noted on Nautical Charts as early as 1325 on the Genoese Cartographer Angelino Dulcert’s map that he identified as ‘Bracile.’
-It later appeared in the 1375 Catalan Atlas which placed it as two separate islands with the same name ‘Illa de Brasil’.
-During 1436 the Venetian Cartographer Andrea Bianco called it ‘Sola De Brasil’.
-On the Ortelius Map of Europe and Europa Mercator Maps of 1595 the island appeared in various locations.
-The island appeared as a perfect circle with a semi – circle channel through the centre thought to have been a river.
-Saints Brendan and Barrind both attested to this information on walking the island. [vii]
+Hy-Brasil was noted on nautical charts as early as 1325: on the Genoese cartographer Angelino Dulcert’s map that he identified it as ‘Bracile.’
+It later appeared in the 1375 Catalan atlas which placed it as two separate islands with the same name ‘Illa de Brasil.’
+During 1436 the Venetian cartographer Andrea Bianco called it ‘Sola De Brasil.’
+On the Ortelius map of Europe & Europa Mercator maps 1595 the island appeared in various locations.
+The island appeared as a perfect circle with a semi-circle channel through the centre thought to have been a river.
+Saints Brendan also Barrind both attested to this information on walking the island. [vii]

-Unsuccessful expeditions to discover the island’s location occurred including the great voyage of John Jay Jr. during 1840.
-The Navigator John Cabot’s (Giovanni Caboto) letter detailing his success of 1497 led to the myth of the ‘island appearing from the mist every seven years’ [viii]
+Unsuccessful expeditions to discover the island’s location occurred that included the great voyage of John Jay Jr. during 1840.
+Navigator John Cabot’s (Giovanni Caboto) letter detailed his success of his visit in 1497 thus led to the myth of the ‘island appearing from the mist every seven years’ [viii]

-One of the most famous visits during 1674 to Hy – Brasil was by Scottish Captain John Nisbet of Kellybegs, Co.
+One of the most famous visits during 1674 to Hy-Brasil was by Scottish Captain John Nisbet of Kellybegs, Co.
 Donegal.
 While in familiar waters a fog rose up but when it lifted: they were very close to rocks.
 Getting their bearings, the ship anchored in three fathoms of water, then four crew members went ashore.
-They spent the day on the island before they returned with gold and silver given to them by an old man.
-Later a second ship under the command of Alexander Johnson visited the island where they were also treated with hospitality. [ix]
+They spent the day on the island before they returned with gold & silver gifted to them by an old man.
+Later a second vessel under Alexander Johnson’s command visited the island where they also were treated with hospitality. [ix]

 On the ocean that hollows the rocks where ye dwell

 A shadowy land has appeared, as they tell;